Food Trails

 Pilot participants receive access to the following supports throughout the NFS Challenge and FoodTrails pilot:

-• Communication tools highlighting participation in the NFS Challenge, including a profile on the NFS Challenge website
+• Communication tools highlighting participation in the NFS Challenge, including a profile on the NFS Challenge website as well as recognition at select FNP hosted events, such as the Healthy Kids, Healthy Programs Summit

 • Technical assistance related to: